 - You were not the one who caused the death.
 You may have an alibi, or eyewitness testimony is unreliable or lacks credibility.

-- The evidence is primarily circumstantial, with a credible alternative explanation to the prosecution’s theory of its meaning.
+- The evidence is primarily circumstantial, with a credible alternative explanation to the prosecution’s theory of meaning.

 - The prosecution cannot prove premeditation on your part.

-Specialized Homicide Defense in Arizona
+Get Specialized Homicide Defense in Arizona Now!

-If you are facing any type of Arizona homicide charges, you need a top level homicide attorney with a proven record of successful representation of other defendants in homicide cases.
-In the Phoenix/Scottsdale area, your best choice is to call the law offices of Howard A. Snader, LLC.
-Howard is a former prosecutor and an Arizona Bar Board Certified Criminal Defense Specialist since 1995.
+If you face any Arizona homicide charge, you need a top-level Phoenix homicide lawyer with a proven record of successful representation of other defendants in homicide cases.
+In the Phoenix/Scottsdale area, your best choice is to seek legal advice call the criminal law offices of Howard A. Snader, LLC.
+Howard has been a former prosecutor and an Arizona Bar Board Certified Criminal Defense Specialist since 1995.